This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

-“Don’t mess with my ketchup” is what Anita told me.
+“Don’t mess with my ketchup” is what my wife told me.
 And yeah, usually I do listen.
 But not this time.
 I was going to make ketchup leather no matter what.
 And you know what?
-When we’d finished off our hot-off-the-grill burgers topped with ketchup leather Anita said “Ok, you can mess with my ketchup anytime.”
+When we’d finished off our hot-off-the-grill burgers topped with ketchup leather my wife said “Ok, you can mess with my ketchup anytime.”

 Ketchup leather makes ketchup on burgers an even better thing.
 Tastes like ketchup.
 Looks like a Fruit Roll-Up.
 But here’s the cool part (besides the wow factor).
 It doesn’t leak out of your burger.
 If you’re like me, you’re not shy when squeezing ketchup onto your burger.
 But the more toppings and the more ketchup, the more that squeezes out.
 Dripping all over the place and eventually leading to a burger disaster.
 Not with ketchup leather.
 Everything stays right where it belongs.